 1) Notify the Neighborhood

 First things first, you’ll need to spread the word to your neighbors on the exact dates that roofing construction will be taking place at your house.
 This is a common courtesy that will also help keep vehicles out of the way so your roofing company team will have adequate space to hustle trucks and equipment in and out, without any obstacles.
 Also, if you or your neighbors have pets, it might be best to find a temporary location for them away from the construction site, to keep them clear from excess debris or hazardous noise.
+If you’ve got a removal company for rubbish, consider getting a well known and respected company such as Rubbish removal at Hoppers Crossing so the process is done quickly and efficiently and minimizes any hold ups or disruption to the installation process.

 2) Protect Interior Belongings